-The Partnership acquired a 1.14 acre parcel of land located on Marine Drive in South Vancouver in December 2016.
-The Partnership plans to develop the site into an 80,000 sq. ft. multi-family residential complex consisting of townhomes and a condominium building ("Marine & Kerr").
+The Partnership holds a 100% interest in a 1.14 acre parcel of land located on Marine Drive in South Vancouver which was acquired in December 2016.
+The Manager plans to develop the site in to an approximate 70,000 sq. ft. multi-family condominium building ("Marine & Kerr").

-The land is located on one of the last remaining undeveloped parcels in the Vancouver River District which has already been extensively developed by Vancouver-based Wesgroup and Polygon into multifamily housing similar to the type proposed for Marine & Kerr.
-Marine & Kerr adheres to the design and massing that was set out in the Official Development Plan ("ODP") for the River District.
+The land is located on one of the last remaining undeveloped parcels in the Vancouver River District which has already been extensively developed by Vancouver-based Wesgroup and Polygon into multi-family housing similar to the type proposed for Marine & Kerr.
+Marine & Kerr adheres to the design and massing that was set out in the Official Development Plan ("ODP") for the River District (also called the "East Fraser Lands").
+East Fraser Lands is Vancouver's largest master planned river view community with over 7,000 residential units in a mixed-use setting.
+There has been strong development activity in the area with over 1,500 units already sold, constructed or underway, and another 625 units sold and in active preconstruction.

-A roadway is planned for the site and will be dedicated to the City of Vancouver.
-This roadway divides the site into a north and south parcel and these parcels will include the following developments:
+A roadway is planned to bisect the site and will be dedicated to the City of Vancouver.
+The new roadway will divide the site into north and south parcels.